An Overview of Army Installation Fort Bliss, Texas

 Fort Bliss Morale, Welfare and Recreation (MWR)

 Fort Bliss MWR offers many sports and fitness classes, community events, recreation programs, and other services for service members and their families.

 Thirteen private hospitals, one public hospital, and one military hospital provide more than 2,300 beds for the Fort Bliss community.
 There are two designated trauma centers in the city.

 Medical care for military personnel and family members is primarily met at William Beaumont Army Medical Center.
 Built on the property of over 500,000 square feet, the hospital houses many departments and clinics that provide a full range of treatment and training capabilities.

 In addition to the Medical Center, health care is provided at the Soldier Family Medical Clinic and at various dental clinics.

-The William Beaumont's mission also includes operation of the Army's first Residential Treatment Facility for substance and alcohol abuse, and a regional trauma unit.
+William Beaumont Center's mission also includes the operation of the Army's first Residential Treatment Facility for substance and alcohol abuse and a regional trauma unit.
 Other activities include medical clinical investigations, preventive medicine, and mental health.
 Additionally, a full-service Veterans Affairs Hospital is adjacent to the main hospital complex.